Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

 When conducting dyslexia assessments, Neurosensory employs a recognised set of psychometric tests that are appropriate for the age of the individual.
 Upon request, we provide comprehensive written assessments.
 We also offer streamlined screening options for educational and vocational placement, catering to those who prefer a more focused evaluation.

-Our screening and assessment process may also uncover other issues that may necessitate referral to healthcare professionals, including paediatricians, psychologists, speech and language pathologists, and occupational therapists .
+Through our screening and assessment, we may identify additional matters that warrant consultation with healthcare professionals, such as paediatricians, psychologists, speech and language pathologists, and occupational therapists .

-Before seeking a dyslexia diagnosis, it’s recommended that you arrange a hearing and vision check to rule out any other problems that could be affecting reading and spelling comprehension.
+Before seeking a dyslexia diagnosis, it is advisable to arrange for a hearing and vision check to rule out any other underlying issues that could be influencing reading and spelling comprehension.

-Yes, providing the tutor has experience and knowledge of research-based dyslexia interventions.
-This is why we prefer to use the term ‘educational therapy’ rather than ‘tutoring’ Not just any old tutoring service will work if dyslexia or other specific learning disabilities are present.
-Some of our students had been attending tutoring for years with little improvement before enrolling in our targeted therapeutic service.
-We offer personal attention and the opportunity to address the student’s specific learning needs.
-We aim to help them gain a better understanding of themselves as learners so they can move forwards.
+Yes, it is possible, but it depends on the tutor’s experience and familiarity with research-based dyslexia interventions.
+That is why we use the term ‘educational therapy’ instead of ‘tutoring.’
+Not all tutoring services are suitable for individuals with dyslexia or other specific learning disabilities.
+Some of our students had been receiving tutoring for a long time without significant improvement until they joined our specialised therapeutic program.
+We provide individualised attention and tailor the approach to address each student’s unique learning needs.
+Our goal is to help them develop a better understanding of themselves as learners and make meaningful progress.

 Our services receive numerous inquiries from parents seeking dyslexia screening or a formal assessment.
 It is possible for your child’s primary school teacher to express concerns before you even notice any symptoms.
 Additionally, we receive referrals from psychologists, GP’s, paediatricians, or speech pathologists.
 At Neurosensory, you can make appointments for dyslexia assessments for children and adults, and if further assessment is needed, we can direct you to the appropriate provider.

-When forming a diagnosis, the following areas are typically taken into consideration:
+When determining a diagnosis, the following areas are typically evaluated:

-- Conduct a thorough evaluation of the individual’s history (including medical, developmental, educational, and familial factors)
+- Assess the individual’s background through a comprehensive history (including medical, developmental, educational, and family aspects)

 - Evaluate the learning capabilities and limitations of the individual